-Foods included in this category must contain the stated amount of peanuts/peanut product per serving.
-Serving sizes must be in line with standard serving sizes. (i.e. two cookies are a standard serving size).
+Foods included in this category must contain the stated amount of peanuts/peanut products per serving.
+Serving sizes must be in line with standard serving sizes. (i.e., two cookies are a standard serving size).
 This is based upon the protein content of 2 Tablespoons (1/8 cup) raw peanuts.
 This is 4.75 grams of protein.
-High calorie/high fat items are discouraged.
+High calorie/high-fat items are discouraged.

 Approximate Protein Equivalents for 2 Tablespoons Peanuts*

 *These values are from the latest Composition of Foods, AH-8-16.
 A combination of peanut products may be used to meet protein requirements.